Rishthegreat/Notes/School/Civil Rights Movement.md

 	- This was a response to a few clergymen that criticized King and his movement and called the demonstrations “untimely”
 - King gets out of jail on April 20th to find the movement in peril
 	- The black children of the city rose up and demonstrated
+		- Children and teens
 	- Many were arrested
-	- The next day, the fire department was called to
+	- The next day, the fire department was called to hose down the demonstrators and police dogs were there
+		- Many newspaper articles critized the response of the city and said that it made a mockery of the law process
+- Soon, the business owners negotiated and the city began to desegregate